-Google maps uses labels to show points of interest such as restaurants, shopping centers, and parks.
+Google Maps uses labels to show points of interest such as restaurants, shopping centers, and parks.
 They also serve as informational hubs for hours, directions, and reviews.
-Normally these labels are helpful, but sometimes you need to see only the map without them.
-You can remove labels directly in Google Maps when in satellite view but for Map view you’ll have to create your own map with My Maps.
+You can even create your own labels for work, home, or your favorite places.

-You’ll have to sign into your Google account to use My Maps so make sure you’re already signed in or do so when prompted.
+Note: You’ll have to sign into your Google account to use My Maps, so make sure you’re already signed in or do so when prompted.

 You can save your new map by clicking